-• Performance for the fiscal year on the financial performance measures was compared to the performance goal for each of the measures established by the committee for each executive at the beginning of the fiscal year.
+• Performance for the fiscal year on the financial performance measures was compared to the performance goal for each of the measures established by the Compensation Committee for each executive at the beginning of the fiscal year.
 The General Managers of each of our business segments were measured against financial goals for their particular business segment only.
-A "percentage of achievement" was then calculated for each of the financial measures.
-The percentage of achievement for each financial performance measure was multiplied by the weight outlined below to arrive at a weighted multiple, and the weighted multiples were added to arrive at an aggregate financial percentage of achievement, as shown below.
+A "Percentage of Achievement" was then calculated for each of the financial measures.
+The Percentage of Achievement for each financial performance measure was multiplied by the weight outlined below to arrive at a weighted multiple, and the weighted multiples were added to arrive at an aggregate financial Percentage of Achievement, as shown below.